 There is so much to celebrate about freelance life.
 There’s flexible hours, the chance to choose your projects, and if you’ve got a wise accountant, you can write off that ergonomic chair.
 The same goes for those brave enough to start their own businesses.
 Is there anything more exciting than having a vision and pushing it through to reality?

-There are also headaches and perils that come with living life in the self-employed or freelance lane.
+There are also headaches and perils that come with living life in the self-employed or freelance lane, even if you're a dual income household.
 All the things that are plusses for some freelancers (example: no boss ordering them to be at a desk at 9am) are challenging for others.
 Structure, keeping on top of finances, taxes (yikes), and hunting for new business and getting paid on time, well, it’s not always so easy.

 If both members of a couple are freelance or self-employed, it can double the freedom or double the anxiety.
 There’s no handbook for freelance couples, so most have to figure it out on their own.